winstonthep/Mornin/README.md

   > Start your day off with Mornin and I promise you won't look back.

 ## How to Get Started ##
-  > Just visit the website and you can start using immediately!
+  > Just visit the website (once deployed) and you can start using immediately!

 ## Customer Quote ##
   > Mornin has changed my life and given me the structure in the morning I didn't even know I needed!
 It's also nice knowing what kind of clothes I should wear today.